quainy-labs/AI-Engineering-First-Principles/README.md

 **Build Reliable Intelligent Systems That Improve Real Work**

-This repository contains the working manuscript for Quainy's AI Engineering book.

-This is a builder's field manual, not an AI encyclopedia.
-It teaches one durable capability:

 > Take a messy real-world workflow, decide whether AI is useful, design a reliable intelligent system, build it, evaluate it, deploy it responsibly, and improve it with feedback.

 ## Reader Promise